Prince624-lab/ERROR-X.2/README.md

   </a>

-Incase of any issues, contact me  [here](t.me/EmmyHenz) via WhatsApp.
+Incase of any issues, contact me  [here]0503293893via WhatsApp.

 Modifying the bot structure is at your own risk.
 We won't offer technical support if error occur.